HolosDev/CEREScript-Core01/Documents/Status.md

 ## Almost assembly script

-Yes, CEREScript-Minimal is almost like assembly language
+Yes, CEREScript-Core is almost like assembly language